agronholm/apscheduler/docs/userguide.rst

         CronTrigger(day_of_week="mon-fri", hour=10),
     )

-On the first run, :class:`~apscheduler.triggers.combining.AndTrigger` generates the next run times from both the :class:`~apscheduler.triggers.calendarinterval.CalendarIntervalTrigger` and :class:`~apscheduler.triggers.cron.CronTrigger`.
+On the first run, :class:`~triggers.combining.AndTrigger` generates the next run times from both the :class:`~triggers.calendarinterval.CalendarIntervalTrigger` and :class:`~triggers.cron.CronTrigger`.
 If the run times coincide, it will return that run time.
 Otherwise, it will calculate a new run time from the trigger that produced the earliest run time.
 It will keep doing this until a match is found, one of the triggers has been exhausted or the maximum number of iterations (1000 by default) is